-- • 1 cup dried canellini beans, sorted through and rinsed
+- 1 cup dried cannellini beans, sorted through and rinsed

 For the soup

-- Meanwhile, heat the oven to 450°F (400° convection).
-In a large bowl, toss the fennel, sweet potatoes and carrots with about 2 tbsp of the oil; season generously with salt and pepper.
+- In a large bowl, toss the fennel, sweet potatoes and carrots with about 2 tbsp of the oil; season generously with salt and pepper.
 Spread on a rimmed baking sheet.

-- Roast, tossing after 10 minutes and every 5 minutes thereafter, until the vegetables are nicely browned and tender when pierced with a fork, about 30 minutes.
+- Roast, tossing after 10 minutes and every 5 minutes thereafter, until the vegetables are nicely browned and tender when pierced with a fork (30 minutes).

-- Add the tomatoes and their juices, crushing them with the back of a spoon.
+- Add the tomatoes and their juices, crushing them with your hands or the back of a spoon.
 Bring to a simmer.

-- Add the chicken stock, all of the roasted vegetables, the cooked canellini beans, the sprigs of thyme and the chopped kale.
-Bring back to a brisk simmer, turn the heat to medium low, cover, and simmer for 10 minutes, stirring occasionally.
+- Add the chicken stock, all of the roasted vegetables, the cooked cannellini beans, the sprigs of thyme and the chopped kale.
+Bring back to a brisk simmer, turn the heat to medium-low, cover, and simmer for 10 minutes, stirring occasionally.
 Thin with water, if necessary, to get the consistency you like.
-Salt and pepper to taste.
+Adjust the seasonings.
 Ladle into bowls and serve immediately.